Have you ever looked across your property and thought about some land management goals you would like to take to the next level? Maybe we can help.

 No one knows more about your land than you do, and no one knows more about conservation than we do.
 Together we can develop a plan tailored to your land and your goals to help you increase productivity and protect the value of your land.

 How It Works

 The Conservation Stewardship Program (CSP) helps you build on your existing conservation efforts while strengthening your operation.
 Whether you are looking to improve grazing conditions, increase crop yields, or develop wildlife habitat, we can custom design a CSP plan to help you meet those goals.
 We can help you schedule timely planting of cover crops, develop a grazing plan that will improve your forage base, implement no-till to reduce erosion or manage forested areas in a way that benefits wildlife habitat.
 If you are already taking steps to improve the condition of the land, chances are CSP can help you find new ways to meet your goals.

 NRCS accepts applications for CSP on a continuous basis throughout the year.
 We announce signup cutoff deadlines as funds become available.
-For Fiscal Year 2019, the first application cutoff date for new CSP contracts is May 29, 2020.
+For Fiscal Year 2020, the first application cutoff date for new CSP contracts is May 29, 2020.
 (For renewals of expiring 2015-1 CSP contracts, the application deadline was March 20, 2020.)

 Resource-conserving crop means a crop that is one of the following:

 A legume grown for use as forage, seed for planting, or green manure;

 A small grain grown in combination with a grass or legume green manure crop whether inter-seeded or planted in rotation.

 The 2018 Farm Bill recognizes the growing interest and support of organic agriculture across the country and required the development of a transparent means by which producers may initiate organic certification while participating in a CSP contract.
 The Conservation Stewardship Program for Organic Producers (PDF) brochure provides an explanation of how CSP enhancements can be used to assist organic producers.